alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-authors.md

 ## Notebook Idea

-In this step, we provide a transparent discussion space to validate notebooks ideas (NBI) before their review with the EDS book community.
+In this step, we provide a transparent discussion space to validate notebooks ideas (NBI) before their review.

 Submitting a NBI is as simple as:

 * Open a NBI [issue](https://github.com/alan-turing-institute/environmental-ds-book/issues/new/choose).
 * Fill the NBI template with some description of the notebook and information about the input data and target theme.
-* Wait for Editors-in-chief and/or community (optional) to feedback the notebook idea according to these checks.
+* Wait for Editors-in-chief and/or community (optional) to provide feedback.
-* Once you get a minimal and satisfactory review, we encourage to start the preparation stage.
+* Once you get a minimal and satisfactory feedback, we encourage to start preparing the notebook repository.

 ## Notebook Repository